douglaz/psl/Changing-the-Copyright-Notice.md

 find * -not -path '*/\.*' -type f -exec sed -i '' 's_ \* Copyright 2013-$1 The Regents of the University of California_ \* Copyright 2013-$2 The Regents of the University of California_g' {} \;

 find . -not -path '*/\.*' -type f -exec sed -i '' 's_  - Copyright 2013-$1 The Regents of the University of California_  - Copyright 2013-$2 The Regents of the University of California_g' {} \;

+sed -i '' 's_Copyright 2013-$1 The Regents of the University of California_Copyright 2013-$2 The Regents of the University of California_g' NOTICE
 ```